fabianoamaral/ftp-communication/README.md

 Ftp-communication
 ===============

+A java implementation.
 A easy way for SSH and FTP communication.

 Usage